sparkflows/sparkflows-docs/docs/agentic-ai-guide/human-in-the-loop.rst

 .. note::

-   Reviewing happens in the run view.
-A :doc:`chat assistant
-   </agentic-ai-guide/chat>` is a conversational front door, not a review queue
-   — send reviewers to **Agents → Executions**, or notify them with an :doc:`Email Notification </agentic-ai-guide/node-reference>` node that links to the run.
+   Approvals are answered in the run view, not in a :doc:`chat assistant </agentic-ai-guide/chat>`.
+Send reviewers to **Agents → Executions**, or tell them a run is waiting with an :doc:`Email Notification </agentic-ai-guide/node-reference>` node. **Human Input** is the node for asking the person something mid-conversation.

 How pause and resume actually work
 ----------------------------------